Skip to content

 Download vCard

-He regularly appears in the Business and Property Courts dealing with everything from procedural and interim applications, including freezing injunctions, search and seize orders, interim injunctions, strike outs and disclosure issues, to multi-day trials.
+Steven is a specialist commercial barrister with a substantial, heavyweight litigation and arbitration practice in company, civil fraud, media, sport and insolvency disputes.
+He regularly appears in the Business and Property Courts and has extensive experience dealing with everything from procedural and interim applications, including freezing injunctions, search and seize orders, interim injunctions, strike outs and disclosure issues, to multi-day trials.

 Expertise